stephenhandley/dotmix/README.md

 # Usage

-Add a "mixin" method to a mixin source like this
+Add a "mixin" method to a source like this
 ```js
 var Mixin = require('dotmixin');